 HISTORY OF EDISON SCHOOL

-In 1941 they wanted to bus students from Edison to Summerfield, but Mr. Young, Who then was superintendent and the Board of Education did not have enough funds to pay for transportation and at the point, they were granted $100,000 for an eight room addition to meet overcrowded conditions.
+In 1941 they wanted to bus students from Edison to Summerfield, but Mr. Young, who then was superintendent, and the Board of Education did not have enough funds to pay for transportation and at the point, they were granted $100,000 for an eight room addition to meet overcrowded conditions.
 Seventy older students were transferred to Hall and Summerfield.
 They walked to classes.
-They had to wait for approval from federal government officials for a grant to pay for transportation the costs for 100 more students.
+They had to wait for approval from federal government officials for a grant to pay for the transport costs for 100 more students.
 Public Purchases awarded a contract to Chestnut Bus Company to a cost of $25.00 a day for a seating capacity of 50 students each.
 The approval was denied.
 Three teachers were added to handle the double daily sessions.
 The Students in first and second grades attended classes from 8:15 to 11:45, while the remaining had classes from 12:15 to 3:00.